Badlands: Italy

 In Italy, badlands are called "calanchi".
 Some examples are Aliano (Basilicata), Crete Senesi (Tuscany) and Civita di Bagnoregio (Lazio).

 New Zealand

-A well-known badlands formation in New Zealand – the Putangirua Pinnacles, formed by the erosion of the conglomerate of an old alluvial fan – is located at the head of a small valley near the southern tip of the North Island.
+A well-known badlands formation in New Zealand – the Pūtangirua Pinnacles, formed by the erosion of the conglomerate of an old alluvial fan – is located at the head of a small valley near the southern tip of the North Island.

 Spain

 The Bardenas Reales near Tudela, Navarre, the Tabernas Desert in Tabernas, Almería, parts of the Granada Altiplano near Guadix and possibly Los Monegros in Aragon are examples of Spanish badlands.

 Turkey

 Turkey has extensive badlands, including Göreme National Park.

 United States

-In the U.S., Makoshika State Park in Montana and Badlands National Park in South Dakota are examples of extensive badland formations.
-Also located in this region is Theodore Roosevelt National Park, a United States National Park composed of three geographically separated areas of badlands in western North Dakota named after former U.S. President Theodore Roosevelt.
-Petrified Forest National Park in Arizona which is part of Navajo County encompasses numerous badlands that also abuts the Navajo Indian Reservation and is directly north of Joseph City, Arizona.
-Many dinosaurs are believed to be buried in the immediate area and exploration has been ongoing since the early 20th century.
+In the U.S., Makoshika State Park in Montana and Badlands National Park in South Dakota are quite conspicuous examples of extensive badland formations; also located throughout this region are the three component sites of Theodore Roosevelt National Park, an assemblage of badlands in western North Dakota named after longtime part-time resident and former U.S. President Theodore Roosevelt.
+Petrified Forest National Park in Arizona also encompasses numerous badlands.
+These areas have also come to serve as significant sources of paleontological and geological research samples.